Last-Modified Response Header Missing

 2. CDN strips the header

 Origin returns Last-Modified.
-Cloudflare or another CDN strips it for caching reasons.
+Cloudflare or another CDN strips it (or rewrites it to the cache-fill time) for caching reasons.

-How to spot it: Two curl -I commands — one against your origin (bypassing CDN), one normal.
-If origin has Last-Modified but the CDN-served version doesn’t, CDN is the issue.
+How to spot it: Two curl -I commands, one against your origin (bypassing the CDN) and one normal.
+If origin has Last-Modified but the public URL doesn’t, the CDN is the issue.

-3. Last-Modified is always the same value (deploy time)
+3. Last-Modified is always the same value (build time)

-Some static-site generators set Last-Modified to the build time, so every page on the site has the same value.
-Google sees no diff between pages and treats it as a non-signal.
+Some static-site generators set Last-Modified to the build time, so every page on the site shares one value.
+Google sees no per-page difference and treats it as noise rather than a signal, the same trust problem that hits a sitemap full of identical <lastmod> dates.

 How to spot it: curl -I two different pages.
 If they share the same Last-Modified, this is the bug.